matthew-webber/distraction-destroyer/README.md

 127.0.0.1 www.reddit.com
 ```

+## Purpose

 In its current form, DD is just a fun, lightweight solution for blocking time-wasting sites in your web browser by pointing them at the loopback address[²](#ref2) (127.0.0.1) in your OS's ```/etc/hosts``` file which causes them to fail.

 * ***Convenient*** - ***edit*** targets or ***unblock*** them from within DD
 * ***Automatic*** - DD will do its job automatically and then close — no user input required
 * ***Intuitive*** - If a site is already blocked, it will stay blocked.
 Same goes for unblocking
 * ***Simple*** - DD uses a dead-simple process for blocking sites that has been around forever

+## Philosophy

+DD can be considered an alternative to popular "blocking apps" like the ironically named [SelfControl](https://github.com/SelfControlApp/selfcontrol) but with respect towards a user's autonomy.
+DD won't stop you from going around it or undoing your changes (but it might give you a hard time!)

+The goal is to simply block the **initial** attempt to visit a trouble site in the hopes that your dopamine-hungry brain "snaps out of it" before you get sucked into mindless browsing.
+If you actually need to visit the site, just [unblock](#unblocking-sites) it.

 ### Blocking sites